webapplate/webapplate/README.md

 The default page is stored in `/publish/index.html`.
 Read [Syntax](https://github.com/gasolin/webapplate/wiki/Syntax) doc to learn plenty of sensible defaults.

+4. To autotest and generate appcache for offline usage, run

+    $ grunt

+All magics are well integrated and configurable in webapplate.

 ### Packaged webapp (No Server)

-just drag `/index.html` into browser.
+just drag `/public/index.html` into browser.

-The page will redirect to `/public/index.html`.

 webapplate enable you to genergate the packaged webapp via command: